 Furthermore, the criterion of feasibility is not defined beyond the generally accepted topographic and economic considerations and ignores public safety, health and welfare.

-(i) Agricultural Special Purpose Roads
+Other Roads (i) Agricultural Special Purpose Roads

 "Serves agricultural related single use facilities and light traffic facilities which generate up to 100 vehicle trips per day.
 This road is not applicable to any winery access.
 Applies to lightly travelled, low speed roads connecting two activity areas with no significant side traffic.
 Turnouts must be inter-visible".